thieren/eufy-test-client/README.md

 # eufy-test-client
 Small commandline application to test various functions of eufy-security-client library

+### Important!

+This is just a tool I made so I get a better understanding of the inner workings of the eufy-security-client library.
+If you're looking for a more complete/robust/better programmed way to interact with this library on a command-line basis I strongly recommened that you check out eufy-securtiy-ws (https://github.com/bropat/eufy-security-ws)

 ### How to use

 1. Download the code to a folder on your computer.